ThinkLoveShare/sources/content/hacking/wordpress_subpath_auditor.en.md

 ---

-About one month ago, I had to audit a wordpress website.
+About a month ago, I had to audit a wordpress website.
 As it was one of my first real-life pentest, I was really hyped and ready to try extra-super-hard to compromise this target.
 But after a few hours, I realised that :

 - Wordpress is up to date
 - Every plugin or theme is up to date